 - SEM (search engine marketing)

 When is comes to paid advertising specifically on search engines (which is what we will be covering), Google is the most popular choice.
 Their platform is called Google Ads, formally known as Google AdWords.
 Using Google Ads will allow a business to place advertisements on Google search, Google Maps, Google Play app store, the Google display network, and on YouTube videos, among others.

 Coming in second are Bing paid ads, followed by Yahoo!.
 If you’re interested in setting up an advertising account, you can start by clicking on the appropriate link below.

 Each one of these platforms offers their own guides and tutorials.
 If you were looking to learn about Google Ads, for example, you could start by visiting the Google Ads guide.
 On this page, you will find links to Google Ads basics, mobile ads, optimization, and best practices.

-Be sure to also check out the Fremont College article on Google Ads Best Practices as well.
+Be sure to also check out the Fremont University article on Google Ads Best Practices as well.
 In the article, we list a number of simple PPC best practices that may help account managers better run their campaigns.